tus/tus-resumable-upload-protocol/protocol.md

 #### HEAD

-Servers MUST always return an `Upload-Offset` header for `HEAD` requests against a tus resource, even if it is `0`, or the upload is already considered completed.
+Servers MUST always return an `Upload-Offset` header for `HEAD` requests against an upload resource, even if it is `0`, or the upload is already considered completed.
 If the size of the upload is known the Server MUST include the `Upload-Length` header in the response.
 If the resource is not found Servers SHOULD return either `404 Not Found`, `410 Gone` or `403 Forbidden` without an `Upload-Offset` header.
+The Client SHOULD NOT cache the `HEAD` responses.

 #### PATCH